What is Cloudflare and Complete Cloudflare installation tutorial

 Here are some potential benefits of using Cloudflare for WordPress:

-• CDN: Content delivery network (CDN), which is a Cloudflare service, increases the speed of the website by statically delivering content from a large network of global servers.
-In fact, it is the most common free CDN service.
+- CDN: Content delivery network (CDN), a Cloudflare service, increases the website’s speed by statically delivering content from a large network of global servers.
+It is the most common free CDN service.

-• SSL: If your website has not already received an SSL certificate, it allows you to use the HTTPS protocol for your WordPress website to see the green lock of your browser.
+- SSL: If your website has not already received an SSL certificate, you can use the HTTPS protocol for your WordPress website to see the green lock on your browser.

-• DNS: It is a DNS service provider that speeds up your website.
-This service is based on the amplification of the time to reach the first byte (TTFB).
+- DNS: It is a DNS service provider that speeds up your website.
+This service is based on amplifying the time to reach the first byte (TTFB).

-• DDoS Protection Protocol: Cloudflare is one of the most powerful tools against DDoS attacks.
+- DDoS Protection Protocol: Cloudflare is one of the most powerful tools against attacks.
 It also allows you to filter malicious traffic.

 How to install Cloudflare on WordPress

-Before you can configure the various options, you must first connect your site to Cloudflare.
+Before configuring the various options, you must connect your site to Cloudflare.
 It is essentially a reservation proxy service, meaning that:

-In order for Cloudflare to be enabled, the domain name servers must first be managed so that these servers can use the content received from the CDN and also filter malicious actions (if Cloudflare security features are enabled).
+For Cloudflare to be enabled, the domain name servers must first be managed so that these servers can use the CDN’s content and filter malicious actions (if Cloudflare security features are enabled).
 To do this, the domain name servers must first be changed to Cloudflare, which is the first step in the installation process.
 The steps are as follows:

 1- Creating a free Cloudfeller application account